melvincwng/facebook-clone/README.md

 ## Extras:
 There are **4** animated background images available **(spring, summer, autumn, winter)**.
 One of them will be randomly chosen when you load the webpage.
 Which one will you get 😉?

-Please also take note when visiting the website, Google Search Console may mistakenly flag a warning page on your screen due to it's highh resemblance with the actual Facebook login page.
+Please also take note when visiting the website, Google Search Console may mistakenly flag a warning page on your screen due to it's high resemblance with the actual Facebook login page.

 To get to the actual website from the warning page, simply click 'Details' > 'Visit this unsafe site'.